BlockchainCommons/Research/papers/bcr-2020-012-bytewords.md

 ### Checksum

-The CBOR body of an encoded Bytewords sequence is followed by a four-word (four byte, 32 bit) CRC32 checksum.
+The CBOR body of an encoded Bytewords sequence is followed by a four-word (four byte, 32 bit) CRC32 checksum in network order (big-endian).

-The choice to use the first four bytes of a CRC32 hash of a Bytewords body is open for comment.
+The choice to use a CRC32 hash of a Bytewords body is open for comment.
 This issue is being tracked [here](https://github.com/BlockchainCommons/Research/issues/23).

 ### Example/Test Vector